corsodr/learnwell/README.md

 Learnwell supports videos from YouTube because it's easy to upload videos to and has good APIs.
 This approach is similar to Khan Academy's.

-The navigation bar has an "Add video" button that opens a modal for adding videos.
+The navigation bar has an add video button that opens a modal for adding videos.

 The home page displays video previews of all the videos that have been added to Learnwell by the current user.